Alberta

 UNESCO designated the Waterton-Glacier International Peace Park as a World Heritage Site in 1995 for its special physical significance to the world.
 It was the second World Heritage Site I visited in two days.
 The first one was Dinosaur Provincial Park.

-Waterton Lakes covers only 1/10 of the international peace park.
+Waterton Lakes covers only 1/10 of the International Peace Park.
 The rest 9/10 of the territory lies south of the border.
-Despite its relatively small size, Waterton Lakes National Park has a large number of hiking trails (including multi-day hikes with overnight backcountry camping), two scenic parkways, a youth camp and a full-blown tourist village with hotels, restaurants, galleries, shops, a theatre, a fudge factory, a 18-hole gold course and even a car service.
+Despite its relatively small size, Waterton Lakes National Park has a large number of hiking trails (including multi-day hikes with overnight backcountry camping), two scenic parkways, a youth camp and a full-blown tourist village with hotels, restaurants, galleries, shops, a theatre, a fudge factory, an 18-hole golf course and even a car service.

-American Great Northern Railway built it between 1926 and 1927 to attract American tourists during the prohibition era.
+American Great Northern Railway was built between 1926 and 1927 to attract American tourists during the prohibition era.

-Nestled by the Bosporus strait that connects Middle and Upper Waterton lakes, there is no better place to enjoy the 360 degree view of surrounding mountains.
+Nestled by the Bosporus Strait that connects Middle and Upper Waterton lakes, there is no better place to enjoy the 360-degree view of the surrounding mountains.

-Although it sounds like Waterton Lakes is a disneyland because of its vast infrastructure and accessibility, but you'd be surprised how wild this place is outside of the park village.
+Although it sounds like Waterton Lakes is a Disneyland because of its vast infrastructure and accessibility, you'd be surprised how wild this place is outside of the park village.

-They were relatively small comparing to a grizzly bear that I saw in Yukon.
-The mother-bear was probably a size of a Newfoundland dog.
+They were relatively small compared to a grizzly bear that I saw in Yukon.
+The mother bear was probably the size of a Newfoundland dog.
 But it was scary when she snarled at a driver sitting in the car just in front of my car, so I even rolled up my window.

 There is also a bison herd in the park.